Skip to content

 Video: Paradox Productions

-As alter ego Nickie Nicole, New York-born Nicholas Carter is quickly making a career for himself.
-As a boy growing up in the Greenwich Village, he was fascinated by drag artists.
-'At 17, I then took the plunge myself,' he says.
-Nickie discovered the gay bars in New York nightlife and soon after became a much sought-after drag queen.
+As his alter ego Nickie Nicole, the New York–born Nicholas Carter quickly builds a career.
+As a boy he was fascinated by drag performers growing up in Greenwich Village.
+‘When I was seventeen I finally dared to try it myself.’
+Nickie discovers the gay bars of New York’s nightlife and soon becomes a much‑requested drag queen.

 Hearts

-He is just twenty when he leaves America behind and heads for Europe.
-From Paris, he discovers this city during a weekend in Amsterdam.
-He falls for the city where anything goes and where there is complete freedom for lhbtiq+ people.
-Manfred Langer, the legendary owner of the then wildly popular pub Chez Manfred and infamous discotheque iT, discovers him when he sees Nickie perform.
-He is allowed to do his thing on stage at iT.
-From that first performance, he steals the hearts of the visitors.
-A short time later, he can also be seen in several gay bars in the popular Regulierdwarsstraat.
-A number of gay bars in the nightlife scene also offer him a stage.
-Names like Exit, Richter and Danscafé Havana pass by.
-The Nickie Nicole Shows become a household name.
+He was just twenty when he left America and moved to Europe.
+From Paris he discovered Amsterdam during a weekend visit.
+He fell for a city where anything seemed possible and full freedom for lhbtiq+ people prevailed.
+Manfred Langer, the legendary owner of the then wildly popular bar Chez Manfred and the infamous club iT, discovered him when he saw Nickie perform.
+He was allowed to take the stage at iT and run with it.
+From that first performance he stole the hearts of the audience.
+Shortly after he also appeared in several gay cafés on the popular Regulierdwarsstraat.
+A number of gay bars in the scene also gave him a platform.
+Names like Exit, Richter and Danscafé Havana were on the bill.
+The Nickie Nicole Shows became a fixture.

-Nickie then performed for many years at countless small and large festive occasions, receptions and openings.
-Something she still does with heart and soul.
-In the mid-1990s, he gained national fame by participating in the television programme De Travestie Show.
+After that Nickie performed for many years at numerous small and large festive occasions, receptions and openings — something she still does with heart and soul.
+In the mid‑1990s he gained national fame by taking part in the television programme De Travestie Show.
 It became a ratings hit.
-At many an office coffee machine, the show is talked about extensively the day after.
-In her busy life, she manages to open a clothing shop for transvestites under the name Queens & Co.
+Around many office coffee machines the next day people discussed the show at length.
+In her busy life she even managed to open a clothing shop for travestites called Queens & Co.

-In 2000, Nickie can be seen as a contestant on the television programme Big Brother VIPS.
-Besides performing, she later starts creating digitally produced paintings, which are exhibited at various locations.
-Life is smiling on Nickie.
-After the turn of the century, a personal tragedy caused him to return to the States.
-A death in his family needs his full attention.
+In 2000 Nickie appeared as a contestant on the TV programme Big Brother VIPS.
+Besides performing, she later began creating digitally produced paintings which were exhibited in various locations.
+Life smiled on Nickie.
+After the turn of the century he returned to the States following a personal tragedy.
+A death in his family required his full attention.

 Together

-In New York, he misses Amsterdam.
-Two years later, Nickie decides to return and pursue her career as a drag queen.
-As an ambassador, Nickie will put her heart and soul into spreading the message that "together means more than one.
-Alone you may go faster but together you go further.'
-In unadulterated Amsterdamian: 'Just keep pulling together.'
+In New York he missed Amsterdam.
+Two years later Nickie decided to return and continue her career as a drag queen.
+As an ambassador Nickie wholeheartedly promotes the idea that ‘together means more than one’.
+Alone you may go faster, but together you get further.
+In true Amsterdam style: ‘Just keep sticking together.’

-When we ask her what Pride Amsterdam means to her, she does not have to think for a second.
-'Pride embodies for me (Stonewall and the pride of our community but at the same time the victories we have achieved in the past, present and future).
-Especially proud of our loving allies, parents, teachers, neighbours, family and friends.
-Proud also of who you are and those you love, and to express that love freely as a standard of life'.
+When we ask her what Pride Amsterdam means to her she doesn’t hesitate.
+‘Pride embodies for me Stonewall and the pride of our community but also the victories we have won in the past, present and future.
+Above all pride in our loving allies, parents, teachers, neighbours, family and friends.
+Pride in who you are and those you love, and the freedom to express that love openly as a way of life.’

-Nickie can currently be seen as a judge on the popular television programme Make up your mind presented by Carlo Boszhard.
-It is proving to be a resounding success.
-"This is the fourth season that I am participating.
-He garners a lot of admiration.
-His flamboyant appearance makes a big impression.
-Moreover, Nickie never minces words.
-"This is the third season I've competed.
-It's fantastic!
-Nickie is deeply concerned about the increasing violence against the lhbtiq+ community.
+Nickie is now seen as a judge on the popular TV show Make up your mind presented by Carlo Boszhard.
+It has proven a resounding success.
+‘This is the fourth season I’m participating.’
+He receives a lot of admiration.
+His flamboyant presence makes a strong impression.
+Moreover, Nickie never holds back.
+‘This is the third season I’m on.
+It’s fantastic!’
+Nickie expresses deep concern about the rising violence against the lhbtiq+ community.

-'Pride involves giving a bold and colourful expression to your personality.'
-I do my best during the ambassadorship to give joy, fun and happiness to the public.
-Personally, I get very inspired by the diversity of the drag scene.
-Proud to be able to contribute to that as Nickie Nicole.'
-It is unequivocal to say that thanks to Nickie's efforts, drag has become a true art form.
-Her Pride motto of seeing the best in yourself will not go unheard during and after Pride.
+‘Pride means giving a bold and colourful expression to your personality.’
+During his ambassadorship I try to bring joy, fun and happiness to the audience.
+I am hugely inspired by the diversity of the drag scene.
+Proud that I can contribute to it as Nickie Nicole.’
+Unequivocally, thanks to Nickie’s work drag has become a genuine art form.
+Her Pride motto to see the best in yourself will continue to echo during and after Pride.

 Pride ambassador since 2024